DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/INTRODUCTION.md

     -   Customer bank account changes workflow
     -   ABN lookup and validation (Australia only)
     -   Customer references
+    -   Option to use Customer's payment terms for Due date on Interest notes
     -   Import customer remittance files (additional licensed feature included in AR Utilities)
 - **Budgeting**
     -   Budget import with separate column for each period